-When picking feeder insects, choose those that are low in fat and high in protein.
-Also, opt for dead or frozen crickets and grasshoppers, as these are easier to contain.
+When picking feeder insects, choose ones low in fat and high in protein.
+Also, it may be better to opt for dead or frozen crickets and grasshoppers, as these are easier to contain.

 What Insects Do Parrots Eat?